24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 Does Mediation Mean Settlement?

-The purpose of the mediation process is to reach a settlement both parties can agree to.
-Once the parties express their wishes, reach an agreement, and informally agree to terms, a mediator or a lawyer will draft an agreement.
+The mediation process aims to reach a settlement both parties can agree to.
+Once the parties express their wishes, agree, and informally agree to terms, a mediator or a lawyer will draft an agreement.

 You and your attorney must review the agreement closely to ensure it reflects your goals.
 You may sign the mediation agreement once you’re happy with it.